bbauska/css-mastering-css/README.md

 the specified font.
 If the user doesn't have the first font we declared, they will go for another sans-serif font.

-### DIFFERENT TYPES OF CSS YOU CAN USE
+<h2>DIFFERENT TYPES OF CSS YOU CAN USE</h2>

-###### There are three ways to write CSS for a web page.
+There are three ways to write CSS for a web page.
 You have to decide which one is better for you, but we recommend using an External Style Sheet, which is the third type we'll learn today.

 Here are three ways to use CSS: